10 Tips for Choosing a PowerPoint Presentation Template

 - Before purchasing a template, carefully study the sample slides and try to present your content on these pages.
 Does it fit the theme?

 - Also, experts advise looking at “fake” content on slides.
-If it’s something similar to what you’re going to put in your presentation, congratulations — it could be a great option.
+Congratulations- it could be a great option if it's something similar to what you will put in your presentation.

 So clearly analyse the topic of the speech and choose a template that would be a perfect match.